-Reserved Playing Times For Men
+- Reserved Playing Times For Men

-The reserved time for Men’s Competitions is on Wednesday from 8.00am to 6.00pm and on Sundays from 8.30am to 10.00am and from 1.30pm to 3.30pm.
+The reserved time for Men’s Competitions is on Wednesday from 8am to 6pm and on Sundays from 8.30am to 10am and from 1.30pm to 3.30pm.

-Students and Intermediate Members
+- Students and Intermediate Members

-In Ladies’ Competitions Student and Intermediate members may play in Ladies’ Competitions on Tuesdays and Sundays.
+- In Ladies’ Competitions Student and Intermediate members may play in Ladies’ Competitions on Tuesdays and Sundays.
 They are eligible to play in the Majors but not win the main prize.
-They are also eligible for G.O.T.Y., the Challenge and Ferguson Cups and the Club Foursomes matchplay and to represent the Club in inter-club Matches.
+They are also eligible for G.O.T.Y., the Challenge Cup, Ferguson Cups, the Club Mixed Foursomes match-play and to represent the Club in inter-club Matches.

-- Open and Invitation Competitions: Class 1 Junior members and Junior members over 16 years of age may compete in all invitational, open and semi open events.
+- Open and Invitation Competitions: – Class 1 Junior members and Junior members over 16 years of age may compete in all invitational, open and semi-open events.

-All Junior members and junior visitors Class 1: must indicate they are juniors on returned scorecards.
+- All Junior members and junior visitors Class 1, must indicate they are juniors on returned scorecards.

 Neat dress is mandatory at all times.
 The wearing of denim jeans by members or visitors is permitted in the Clubhouse but not on the course at any time.
 It is prohibited to wear singlets, collarless shirts and shorts (except tailored) on the course or in the club house.
 Trousers tucked in socks not permitted at any time.
 The wearing of golf shoes, hats, caps, overcoats and anoraks etc. is strictly forbidden in the Bar and Dining Room.

 Members should ensure that the appropriate green fees are paid for their visitors before commencing play.
 Members who invite visitors to the Clubhouse must ensure they are signed into the visitors’ book.

 - Visitors in Open Competitions

-Presentation of Prizes: Men’s Club
+- Presentation of Prizes: Men’s Club

 Captain’s Prize, President’s Prize and Fundraiser Prizes will be presented on the day of the competition unless indicated beforehand.
 All other prizes will be presented, where possible, on the second Sunday of every month.
 Prize winners and sponsors will be notified in advance.